xatier/2013_NCTU_OS_hw/README.md

 ### Named pipe (a.k.a.
 FIFO)

 Pipeline is a useful mechanism in Unix/Linux based system.
-It creates a buffer in memory to let a program push messages to this buffer and then any other program knowing the pipe descriptor can pop out messages from it.
+It creates a buffer in kernal to let a program push messages to this buffer and any program knowing the pipe descriptor can pop out messages from it.

 In [Part A - Step 2](https://github.com/RuKuWu/2013_NCTU_OS_hw#step-2), we use a command `ps aux | grep firefox`.
 It's a use of pipeline.
 `command A | command B` means to pipe the output of A to B as input via a anonymous pipeline.